christianrowlands/wavedigger/README.md

 # WaveDigger

 Dig into wireless signals to discover their physical locations.
-WaveDigger helps you find Wi-Fi access points by their BSSID (MAC address), with cell tower tracking coming soon.
+WaveDigger helps you find Wi-Fi access points by their BSSID (MAC address) and LTE cell towers by their network parameters.
 Built with Next.js, TypeScript, and deck.gl for interactive map visualization.

 A hosted version can be found at [https://wavedigger.networksurvey.app](https://wavedigger.networksurvey.app).